- Advocacy is a very noble profession which demands knowledge and assertiveness.

 - Work of an attorney requires lots of research and problem-solving skills.

-- Advocates earn a lot of respect and influence as people from all walks of life value them.
+- Advocate earns a lot of respect and influence as people from all walks of life value him/her.

 - It comes with a number of challenges as many lawyers are hardly able to get any valuable cases.